 Our eyes are always shedding tears.
 These tears are not caused by sadness or pain, they are made to create a "tear film."
-The tear film protects the eyes and gives them moisture that is needed for clear and healthy vision.
+The tear film provides nutrients to the cornea (first layer of the eye), protects the eyes and gives them moisture that is needed for clear and healthy vision.
 The tear film is made up of three layers:

 - · Fat-based oils

-- · A thin, watery fluid
+- A watery fluid

-- · Mucus
+- Mucus

 This combination normally keeps the surface of your eyes lubricated, smooth and clear.
 Problems with any of these layers can cause dry eyes.
 When this happens, blinking cannot create the moist "tear film" needed to protect and soothe the eye.
 The discomfort that results from dry eyes may affect how you see.
-In rare cases, dry eye can decrease your vision.
+In some cases, dry eye can decrease your vision.
 Proper care and treatment can help relieve your symptoms of dry eye.